Oak Grove Cemetery

 James Christopher Gish

 Craig Evesta White

 Virginia Fruit White

-The mausoleum in Oak Grove Cemetery is known as the West Kentucky Mausoleum.
-It was built in 1914 by the Southern Mausoleum Company of Nashville, Tennessee.
+West Kentucky Mausoleum located in Oak Grove Cemetery was built in 1914 by the Southern Mausoleum Company of Nashville, Tennessee.
 The mausoleum is built to house 300 with slightly more than half of the crypts sold.

 The monument at the entrance of the mausoleum was unveiled at the dedication ceremony.
 It reads: West Kentucky Mausoleum; Dedicated to the Memory of Those Who Rest Within; Built 1914 The Southern Mausoleum Co.
 Nashville, Tennessee; Renovated 2008 Ohio Valley Monument Co.
 Paducah, KY; City of Paducah-Mayor Bill Paxton, Commissioners-Robert Coleman, Gayle Kaler, Buz Smith, Gerald Watkins; City Manager-Jim Zumwalt; Public Works Director-Earnie Via.

 The documents below are listed in alphabetical order based on the last name.
 The files were last updated September 21, 2021.